Akiya House Cost: Price, Fees, Taxes, and Recurring Costs

 Looks simple enough.
 Let’s see what that really costs after fees and taxes.

-❓ What One-Time Fees and Taxes Do You Pay When Buying an Akiya?
+❓ What One-Time Fees, Taxes, and Transaction Costs Do You Pay When Buying an Akiya?

 Here’s a breakdown of common upfront costs beyond the sticker price, using the Suita property example (rates as of Sept.
 2025):